TeslaGov/ngx-http-auth-jwt-module/README.md

 ## Contributing

-If you'd like to contribute to this repository, please first initiate the Git hooks by running `./bin/init` -- this will ensure that tests are run before you push your changes.
+If you'd like to contribute to this repository, please first initiate the Git hooks by running `./.bin/init` (note the `.` before `bin`) -- this will ensure that tests are run before you push your changes.